W E K A

 • Config FS: Select the cluster-wide configuration filesystem that maintains the NFS and Kerberos configurations.

-• Supported Versions: Select the NFS versions you wish to support based on your needs.
+• Supported Versions: Select the NFS versions you want to support based on your needs.
 Options include V3, V4, or both.

 • Authentication Type: Enable the authentication types that can be used when setting the NFS client permissions.
 Possible values: